Anarchist architecture: History

 The term "anarchitecture" was coined in 1974 as the title of an art exhibition by The Anarchitecture Group led by Gordon Matta-Clark, who was schooled as an architect and criticized modernist architects such as Le Corbusier.
 The exhibition "challenged the conventional role of architecture in society, and explored the ways in which architecture collaborates with capitalism".
-It attacked architecture as the symbol of modernist contempary culture's worst excesses and drawbacks.
+It attacked architecture as the symbol of modernist contemporary culture's worst excesses and drawbacks.
 Group member and sculptor Richard Nonas described architecture as a "hard shell", or resistance to change.
 The short-lived group discussed and debated spatiality, sculpture and resistance.
 It was described by member and avant-garde artist Laurie Anderson as "a completely literary thing".

 The meaning of the term anarchitecture is "elusive, appearing to shift depending on its user", according to writer James Attlee.
 Matta-Clark "used the word in different contexts both before and after the show, in interviews and in his notebooks", Attlee writes.
 "Since his death it has become closely associated with his wider ideas about art and architecture; indeed, some would probably argue that it has been hi-jacked by those seeking to foreground their own agenda."

 The term has also been used by Lebbeus Woods, whose architecture was deliberately inspired by anarchistic ideas and was made to inspire people to reinvent their way of living.
 Woods abandoned conventional architecture in the 1970s and devoted himself to experimental and conceptual art.
 While he also designed practical structures, the majority of these were never realized physically.
 One of his projects, the Berlin Free-Zone, designed shortly after the fall of the Berlin Wall, explored the intersection of architecture and violence.
 A The New York Times article described the project as "aggressive machinelike structures" of which "the interiors were designed to be difficult to inhabit – a strategy for screening out the typical bourgeois".